mwilliamson/mammoth.js/README.md

 ### Library

-In node.js, mammoth can be required in the usual way:
+In node.js and the browser, mammoth can be required in the usual way:

 ```javascript
 var mammoth = require("mammoth");
 ```

-This also works in the browser if node.js core modules such as `Buffer` and `Stream`, are polyfilled.
-Some bundlers, such as Webpack before version 5, will automatically polyfill these modules, while others, such as Webpack from version 5, require the polyfills to be explicitly configured.

 Alternatively, you may use the standalone JavaScript file `mammoth.browser.js`, which includes both mammoth and its dependencies.